FREQUENTLY ASKED QUESTIONS

 - Healthy Energy Systems: A global shift toward clean and equitable energy and mobility systems advances climate progress and enable healthy people and places.

 - Inclusive Economic Growth: Climate leadership, and the clean technology and energy transition generate good jobs, broad-based economic opportunity, and inclusive, resilient growth.

 - Land and Ocean Stewardship: Forests, food, lands and other ecosystems play a critical role in mitigating climate change and making our world more resilient, while also ensuring sufficient food supplies for a growing population.

 - Transformative Climate Investments: Investments are mobilized on the scale needed to achieve the Paris Agreement spur innovation and accelerate a clean and resilient economy.

 Who is organizing the Global Climate Action Summit?

 The Summit is a collaboration among several groups and individuals, representing the global spectrum of non-state actors.
-The co-chairs are Governor Edmund G. Brown Jr., Michael Bloomberg, Patricia Espinosa, and Anand Mahindra—who each will help connect the event with their respective organizations.
+The co-chairs are Governor Edmund G. Brown Jr., Michael Bloomberg, Patricia Espinosa, Anand Mahindra, and Xie Zhenhua—who each will help connect the event with their respective organizations.
 The Advisory Committee and its members will provide strategic guidance and input for the Summit, will engage the constituencies they represent for the Summit, and will help lead working groups to develop new outcomes for the Summit.

 Mission 2020, convened by the former UNFCCC Executive Secretary Christiana Figueres, is working with the Governor’s Office to connect with experts and organizations to spur new and necessary commitments on climate leadership.
 The United Nations Foundation provides strategic, fundraising and communications support for the Summit.

 Who will participate in the Global Climate Action Summit?